Undergraduate Students Course Registration

 Check to make sure that you correctly inputted your username and password or pin.
 If you are still having difficulties, contact the Office of Student Services at 617-552-3300.

-Check to make sure you are inputting the correct 4-digit index number, not the course number (e.g., 9999 rather than LL999.09).
-Refer to Schedule of Courses for index numbers.
+Check to make sure you are inputting the correct course number: either the 4-digit index number or the 10-digit course with section number.
+Check Course Information and Schedule in the Agora Portal for course numbers.

 Time Conflict Message